Employee Experience (EX): Definition, Strategies & Benefits

 What is the difference between employee experience and employee engagement?

-What are some examples of factors that contribute to employee experience?
+What are the 7 stages of employee experience?

 What are the benefits of a positive employee experience?